hhigute/spring-cloud-docker/README.md

   * Zipkin
 * Feign (Autoconfigure and bind spring environment)

-Bellow some endpoints to test the solution
+Some endpoints to test the solution

 | URL                                                          | PORT                             | DESCRIPTION                                      | PROJECT                             |
 | ------------------------------------------------------------ | -------------------------------- | ------------------------------------------------ | ----------------------------------- |